-Founded in 2008, Cogent Analysis Group delivers clear, action-oriented solutions and advice to commercial, non-profit, and all levels of government and tribal entities, with a particular focus on issues relating to our planet’s energy and environmental resources.
-We excel in the areas of energy policy and project development, and business and economic development — including government grant and contract identification and capture.
-In addition, we provide leadership and operational capacity to two spin-off companies in the Cogent family: Cogent Energy Systems and Cogent NanoMaterials.
+Founded in 2008, Cogent Analysis Group delivers clear, action-oriented solutions and advice to Tribal Nations as well as commercial and non-profit entities.
+We excel in the areas of energy policy and project development, and business and economic development — including government grant and contract identification and capture, tax credit programs, and other financial incentives.

 Dr. Haspel is an internationally recognized expert in energy and environmental matters, and a well-known authority on American Indian affairs.
 As a member of the Senior Executive Service since 1988, and as a Deputy Assistant Secretary of Energy (1993-2002) and the Assistant Deputy Secretary of the Interior (2002 -2008), Dr. Haspel has been a leader at the highest levels of the U.S. government in resolving many of the most daunting issues in these areas during this time.
 In addition, Dr. Haspel was one of the lead U.S. negotiators between 1993 and 2000 at the UN Framework Convention on Climate Change, including the negotiations that led to carbon trading and the Clean Development Mechanism provisions of the Kyoto Protocol in 1997.